-“Marcia,” I said, extending my hand to her as if I am approaching a scared stray dog.
+“Marcia,” I say, extending my hand to her as if I’m approaching a scared stray dog.
 “It’s nice to meet you as well.”
 She timidly takes my hand and shakes it gently before releasing it.
-“Why don’t we go wake Ana, because she is going to need some ice chips before her breakfast gets here.”
-I say as I lead the way into Ana’s room.
+“Why don’t we go wake Ana?
+She’s going to need some ice chips before her breakfast gets here,” I say as I lead the way into Ana’s room.

 “Who would do such a thing?”
 Marcia says quietly.
 Marlow looks at me accusingly.

 “She was kidnapped,” I tell them, “an ex-boyfriend of hers and an ex-employee of mine.
 The only explanation that I’ve been able to get so far is that the ex-employee wanted the pin numbers to her credit cards and…” I open my hand towards Ana to demonstrate what happened next.
-Marlow’s fists are clenching and his jaw is becoming still tighter.
-“It’s okay, Marlow.”
-I say, and his head snaps over to me.
-“He won’t ever touch her again.”
-He glares at me for a moment then looks back at Butterfly.
-“Why don’t you go wake her for me… but don’t touch her face.
-It’s very sore as you can imagine.”
-Marlow looks back at me and nods.
-Then he swallows hard and walks over to Butterfly.
+Marlow’s fists are clenching, and his jaw is becoming still tighter.

-“It looks like somebody already did that.”
-He said, sitting on the edge of her bed.
+“It looks like somebody already did that,” he says, sitting on the edge of her bed.
 Butterfly drops her head.
-Nice going, Kid.
+Nice going, kid.
 He leans in and says, “Do you need me to take care of somebody, Ana?”
-He was very serious, but Butterfly burst out laughing.
-Whew!
-Nice recovery.
+He’s very serious, but Butterfly bursts out laughing.

-“No.” She’s says.
+“No,” she’s says.
 “I’m cool.
 I got backup.”
 And she smiles at him.
 Okay, who is this and what have you done with my Butterfly?
-“Why aren’t you in school?”
+“Why aren’t you in school?” she asks.

-“He refused to go until he saw you…to make sure you were okay.”
-Marcia said.
+“He refused to go until he saw you… to make sure you were okay,” Marcia says.

-“Mooooooooooooom,” Marlow said, singing the word.
+“Mooooooooooooom,” Marlow says, singing the word.
 “You gone ruin my rep.”